 Adventures in Medicine and Science (AIMS) is an outreach program of Saint Louis University that combines hands-on programs, auditorium presentations and distance learning to bring lessons of anatomy and science to life for students across the country and the world.

-AIMS will be offering Virtual Field Trips (Distance Learning programs) and other online human anatomy programs during the 2020-2021 school year, and these are open to teachers, schools and students across the US and Canada.
+AIMS will be offering Virtual Field Trips (Distance Learning programs) and other online human anatomy programs during the 2020-2021 school year, and these are open to teachers and schools across the US and Canada.
 Please see the Distance Learning page for more information.

 AIMS Mission Statement